 When you’re a kid that fits into this movie’s demographic, seeing a mother die has the same effect as having a T-Rex come out of the screen and eat your own mother while staring you in the eyes.
 It’s just plain tragic.
-As a kid, I barely watched the movie after that first time I threw up because I was so scared to watch this kid see his mother get mauled right in front of him.
+As a kid, I barely watched the movie after that first time I threw up because I was so scared to watch this child see his mother get mauled right in front of him.

 Not to say that this isn’t a fantastic film, I absolutely love it and still tear up every time I watch it (shut up, you’re just heartless).
 But to find a death on par with the death of Bambi’s mother (spoiler alert!) in another children’s movie means that Hollywood is just heartless.
 Let the children weep, they’ll see the twelve sequels we put out straight to DVD!
 By the way, that’s not an exaggeration.
 Look it up.
 Twelve sequels, and a TV show.
 Suck it, Saw!

 I’m sure there have been sadder deaths in movies before (Gooooooooooooose!), but none have made me vomit all over my house because of how sad they are.
 Or, you know, maybe I had a flu.
-Whatever, the point is, The Land Before Time is Les Miserables with dinosaurs, and I’ve lost more childhood innocence over that movie than those kids in Mystic River ever lost.Previous Next
+Whatever, the point is, The Land Before Time is Les Miserables with dinosaurs, and I’ve lost more childhood innocence over that movie than those kids in Mystic River did.Previous Next